 What Is Inheritance Tax?

-As of 2017, only six states have an inheritance tax:
+Currently, the following six states levy an inheritance tax:

 - New Jersey